actuaryhafeez/diabetes-progression-prediction--flask-postman/README.md

 You can test the Flask app by sending a POST request to the /predict_diabetes endpoint using Postman.
 The request should contain the input data as a JSON object.

 # Files
-* pima-indians-diabetes.csv: The data set used to train the machine learning model.
+* diabetes.csv: The data set used to train the machine learning model.
 * notebook.ipynb: A Jupyter Notebook that contains the code used to train the machine learning model.
 * app.py: The Flask app that serves the machine learning model.
-* finalized_model.sav: The saved machine learning model.
+* finalized_model.pkl: The saved machine learning model.
 * README.md: This file.

 # How to Use